-Every Inquiry Seminar is paired with a communication course – either written or oral – and you’ll take both classes your first semester, and it will be with the same group of students.
-If you have already taken a college writing or communications class, look for those Inquiry Seminars paired with the course (WC/OC) that you have not taken or are not bringing in transfer credit for.
-These same students will make up your Orientation Club, and your Inquiry Seminar professor may also be your Orientation Club faculty mentor.
+Every Inquiry Seminar is paired with a communication course – either written or oral – and you’ll take both courses your first semester and it will be with the same group of students.
+If you have already taken a college writing or communication course, look for those Inquiry Seminars paired with the course (WC/OC) that you have not taken or are not bringing in transfer credit for.
+These same students will make up your Orientation Club and your Inquiry Seminar professor may also be your Orientation Club faculty mentor.

-Each first-year student will take an Inquiry Seminar course (4 credits), either a Written OR Oral Communication course (4 credits), and typically two more 4-credit courses.
+Each first-year student will take an Inquiry Seminar course (4 credits), either a Written OR Oral Communication course (4 credits) and typically two more 4-credit courses.
 A common schedule is 15-17 total credits.
 The First-Year Registration Guide contains sample first-year schedules for all majors.
 Don’t worry about declaring a major right away if you are not sure.
 Many students may switch their majors within the first year of college.
 The liberal arts and the Core Curriculum are designed to help you find the best major for you!
-Maybe even your Inquiry Seminar will lead to a potential major.
+Your Inquiry Seminar may even lead to a potential major.

 The foundation of a Concordia education is a strong curriculum in the global liberal arts.
 Across all disciplines, you learn to think critically, develop a broad global perspective and consider creative responses to the world’s most important concerns.